spamhaus/spamassassin-dqs/README.md

 We would be happy to receive some feedback from you.
 If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com and we'll try to do our best to help you.

-Remember that we are going to support only the latest version, so please before opening a support request be sure to be running the up to date code
+Remember that we are going to support only the latest version, so please before opening a support request be sure to be running the up to date code from this github repository.

 ## Acnowledgements